 What are the rules on starting pay?

-The STPCD now provides two pay ranges for classroom teachers, the Main Pay Range and Upper Pay Range.
-There are no longer any mandatory fixed pay points, just minimum and maximum values.
-The longstanding right to ‘portability’ of previous pay entitlements has also been removed.
+The school teachers’ pay and conditions document (STPCD) (England) provides two pay ranges for classroom teachers, the main pay range (MPR) and upper pay range (UPR).
 Governing bodies can determine whether the school uses a fixed pay scale and what point any newly appointed teacher will start on.
 This means that every teacher needs to discuss starting pay whenever they apply for a new job.
-The NEU strongly opposes this change to teachers’ pay arrangements.
-Denying pay portability is likely to lead to unfair and discriminatory pay outcomes.
+In Wales, the Government has reintroduced mandatory pay scales for teachers.

-If you are offered a post at a pay rate which doesn’t reflect your previous teaching service, you may need to bargain for an improved pay offer.
-Once you have been appointed to a post, you should discuss pay policy issues with your workplace rep – with a view to bringing the school’s pay policy into line with the NEU pay policy checklist.
+If you are offered a post at a pay rate which does not reflect your previous teaching service, you may need to bargain for an improved pay offer.
+Once you have been appointed to a post, you should discuss pay policy issues with your workplace rep with a view to bringing the school’s pay policy into line with the NEU pay model policy and checklist.

-Most NQTs are placed on the first point of the school’s pay scale for teachers on the MPR.
-Governing bodies can, however, place teachers with relevant experience outside teaching on a higher point.
+Most ECTs are placed on the first point of the school’s pay scale for teachers on the MPR.
+Governing bodies can place teachers with relevant experience outside teaching on a higher point.
 This should be covered in the school pay policy.
-The NEU believes that governing bodies should always take such experience into account and (assuming the school uses a six point Main Pay Scale) give teachers one extra point for every year of teaching employment (eg teaching in independent schools, academies, sixth form and FE colleges or teaching overseas) and one point for every three years of relevant paid or unpaid non-teaching experience.
+The NEU believes that governing bodies should always take such experience into account.

-The “portability” of pay entitlements has been abolished, so schools can offer to pay teachers at any pay point where they are moving schools or returning to teaching.
-Even those previously paid on the Upper Pay Scale are not entitled to retain that status when changing school or returning after a career break.
-This is particularly likely to affect teachers returning to teaching after a career break and therefore has major equality implications.
+The ‘portability’ of pay entitlements has been abolished, so schools can offer to pay teachers at any pay point where they are moving schools or returning to teaching.
 The NEU seeks a clear commitment from all schools to the principle of pay portability in principle and its application in practice.

-The governing body can, however, agree to maintain your previous pay rate and also to give you extra points for additional experience during a break in service.
-Again, this should be covered in the school pay policy.
+The governing body can agree to maintain your previous pay rate and to give you extra points for additional experience during a break in service.
+This should be covered in the school pay policy.

-Specific provisions relating to teachers previously paid as leadership group teachers or employed in other related areas such as sixth form colleges, Soulbury employment in local authorities etc, allow schools the discretion to pay them on the UPR not the MPR.
+Specific provisions relating to teachers previously paid as leadership group teachers or employed in other related areas such as sixth form colleges or as Soulbury officers allow schools the discretion to pay them on the UPR not the MPR.

 If you are a re-entrant, work out what pay you should receive if your previous entitlement was maintained.
-Whether you are an NQT or a re-entrant, work out what you could also ask for based on relevant non-teaching experience.
-Be clear in your mind what you are prepared to accept if the offer doesn’t match your previous entitlement or the maximum you could be offered for non-teaching experience.
+Whether you are an ECT or a re-entrant, work out what you could also ask for based on relevant non-teaching experience.
+Be clear in your mind what you are prepared to accept.

 Confirm this when the school or local authority writes to you confirming the offer of the job.
-Ensuring clarity over starting pay in writing is essential to avoid any difficulty once you have started work.
+Ensuring clarity over starting pay in writing is essential.

 What happens if the school says that starting pay is to be determined by the local authority or academy trust?

-You should think very carefully about accepting a job at a school which does not allow pay portability as it may be similarly reluctant about allowing annual pay progression.
-The decision, however, is down to you
+You should think carefully about accepting a job at a school which does not allow pay portability as it may be similarly reluctant about allowing annual pay progression.

-If you experience problems in relation to your salary or its payment and have not been able to resolve it yourself, speak to the NEU school representative in the first instance.
-Genuine errors will usually be resolved through discussion with the head teacher.
-You can also formally appeal against any decision affecting your pay.
+If you experience problems in relation to your salary or its payment and have not been able to resolve it yourself, speak to the NEU school rep in the first instance.
+You can also formally appeal.